Weekend-Only Car Insurance: Options for Occasional Drivers (2026)

 Why Insurers Don't Offer Weekend-Only Policies

-carInsurance icon
+• carInsurance icon

 State laws mandate continuous coverage

 All 50 states require liability insurance for registered vehicles regardless of how often you drive.
-This coverage must remain active 24/7, not just during weekend trips.
+Liability coverage must remain active 24/7, not just during weekend trips.
 Canceling coverage Monday through Friday violates state insurance requirements and triggers automatic registration suspension in most states.

-car2 icon
+• car2 icon

 Your vehicle creates liability even when parked

 Your parked car can roll into the street, get damaged by falling trees with debris scattering to neighboring property or catch fire and spread.
+A single incident could cost thousands in legal fees and property damage claims.
 Without continuous coverage, you're personally liable for these damages.
-A single incident could cost thousands in legal fees and property damage claims.

-money icon
+• money icon

 Lenders require uninterrupted protection